ReLoRA: High-Rank Training Through Low-Rank Updates

 In contrast, approaches like zero-redundancy optimizers \cite{rajbh2019zero}, 16-bit training \cite{micikevicius2018mixed}, 8-bit inference \cite{dettmers2022gptint}, and parameter-efficient fine-tuning (PEFT) \cite{lialin2023scaling} have played a crucial role in making large models more accessible.
 Specifically, PEFT methods have enabled fine-tuning of billion-scale language or diffusion models on consumer hardware.
 This raises the question: Can these approaches also benefit pre-training?

-On the one hand, pre-training is exactly the step that allows for small modifications to the network to adapt it to new tasks. \citet{aghajanyan-etal-2021-intrinsic} demonstrated that the rank of the changes required to learn a task decreases the more you pre-train the network.
-On the other hand, multiple studies have demonstrated the simplicity of features extracted and utilized by language and vision models, along with their low intrinsic dimensionality \cite{kovaleva2019revealing,frankle2019lottery,raganato2020fixed,singh2021analytic}.
-For instance, attention patterns in transformers \cite{vaswani2017attention} often exhibit a small rank, which has been successfully leveraged to develop more efficient variants of attention \cite{wang2020linformer,DBLP:conf/iclr/ChoromanskiLDSG21}.
-Moreover, overparametrization is also not necessary for training.
-The Lottery Ticket Hypothesis \cite{frankle2019lottery} empirically demonstrates that during initialization (or early in training \cite{frankle2019stabilizing}), there exist sub-networks -- winning tickets -- that when trained in isolation reach the performance of the full network.

-In this study, we focus on low-rank training techniques and introduce \methodname{} that uses low-rank updates to train a high-rank network.
-We empirically demonstrate that \methodname{} performs a high-rank update and achieves performance similar to regular neural network training.
+\paragraph{Our Contribution} In this study, we introduce ReLoRA which uses individually low-rank updates that aggregate during the training process to train a high-rank network.
+We empirically demonstrate that ReLoRA performs a high-rank update and achieves performance similar to regular neural network training.
 The components of \methodname{} include initial full-rank training of the neural network (similar to \citet{frankle2019stabilizing}), LoRA training, restarts, a jagged learning rate schedule, and partial optimizer resets.
-We evaluate \methodname{} on transformer language models up to 350M parameters.
-We chose to focus on autoregressive language modeling, as this approach has demonstrated its universality in most of the applications of neural networks \cite{raffel2019exploring_t5,yu2022coca,alayrac2022flamingo,lu2023unifiedio,cho2021unifying}.
+We evaluate \methodname{} on transformer language models up to 1.3B parameters.
 Finally, we observe that the efficiency of \methodname{} increases with model size, making it a viable option for efficient training of multi-billion-parameter networks.